Vivify your E-Classroom with ViVEXELT

 2. Participation and Collaboration

-ViVEXELT provides its participants with a fantastic opportunity to practice their interactional and intercultural online skills.
+ViVEXELT provides its participants with a fantastic opportunity to practise their interactional and intercultural online skills.
 The project creates a safe online space for each participant to express their ideas and the benefit of a virtual classroom is being able to do so in a variety of ways.
 Having your video on so other participants can see your face and body language and unmuting yourself to speak are the main ways of participating online but you can also type in the chat in place of speaking or use emojis instead of having your camera on.
 If you ever feel unsure of what to say in the moment of discussion, you can write down your ideas and then post-session you can add them to the ViVEXELT forum.

 To complement the synchronous sessions, we were also asked to collaborate asynchronously by developing a lesson plan on speaking using one of the UN’s Sustainable Development Goals (SDG) as a topic.
 Everyone knows that group work can be challenging even in a F2F environment so how would this transpire online with a group of eight?
 If we’re being honest, the time zone difference coupled with scheduling conflicts certainly made collaboration more difficult.
 The optional nature of the task may have also led to varying levels of participation, but fortunately, we found the time to work on the lesson plan.
 We proceeded to set up a meeting on Google Meet, created a Google Docs and exchanged ideas about learners, which SDG to draw inspiration from, what our lesson objectives would be and what activities to include.
 Throughout the decision-making process, past experiences with certain activities, learners and platforms along with our own teaching beliefs and contexts were taken into account.